Protect Yourself from Scams

 - End the conversation immediately if threats and intimidations persist.

-- Do not sign contracts or give your personal information (even if you are excited about the money!).
+- Do not sign contracts or give your personal information (even if you are excited about the potential money!).

 - Contact ISSS, the U.S. Immigration and Customs Enforcement's Homeland Security Investigation's Tip Line and the FTC's Complaint Form